-It is therefore very important to strengthen blood vessels, improve brain blood circulation, lower blood cholesterol and prevent the rapture and haemorrhage.
+It is therefore very important to strengthen blood vessels, improve brain blood circulation, lower blood cholesterol, prevent and treat arteriosclerosis (hardening of blood vessels) and prevent the rapture and haemorrhage.

-The following factors may weakening the blood vessels and lead to aneurysm:
+The following factors may weaken the blood vessels and lead to aneurysm:

 – Emotional stress and bad diet lead to overproduction of free radicals which damage blood vessel walls;